mefengl/note-faroe/docs/pages/index.md

 *This software is not stable yet.
 Do not use it in production.*

-Faroe is an open source, self-hosted, and modular authentication backend designed for email and password authentication.
+Faroe is an open source, self-hosted, and modular backend for email and password authentication.
 It exposes various API endpoints including:

 - Registering users with email and password
 - Authenticating users with email and password